stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 ### MacOS (exception)

 Gtk on MacOS does not support `gsettings` in a useful way.
 As a work around, MacOS settings are stored in a text `.ini` file, `$HOME/.config/mwp/mwp.ini`.
-This may be (carefully) edited with a text editor.
+This may be edited with [mwpset](mwpset.md).

 ### Linux, FreeBSD, Windows